-6. Financial instruments
+7. Financial instruments

-The Foundation is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
-The following analysis provides information about the Foundation's risk exposure and concentration as of June 30, 2020.
+The foundation is exposed to various risks through its financial instruments and has a comprehensive risk management framework to monitor, evaluate and manage these risks.
+The following analysis provides information about the foundation's risk exposure and concentration as of June 30, 2023.

-(a) Credit risk
+Credit risk

 Credit risk arises from the potential that a counter party will fail to perform its obligations.
-The Foundation is exposed to credit risk from approved grant, bursary and scholarship recipients that are required to repay funding.
-In order to reduce its credit risk, the Foundation reviews new applicant's to ensure they meet the criteria for funding.
-An allowance for doubtful accounts is established based upon factors surrounding the credit risk of specific accounts.
+The foundation is exposed to credit risk from customers.
+In order to reduce its credit risk, the foundation reviews in detail all scholarship awards to ensure that they meet all the necessary standards.
+An allowance for doubtful accounts is established based upon factors surrounding the credit risk of specific accounts, collectibility, historical trends and other information.

-(b) Liquidity risk
+Liquidity risk

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Foundation is exposed to this risk mainly in respect of its receipt of funds from collection of grants, bursaries and scholarships that are repayable.
+The foundation is exposed to this risk mainly in respect of its receipt of funds from its customers and other related sources, and accounts payable.

-(c) Market risk
+Market risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency rate risk, interest rate risk and other price risk.
-The Foundation is exposed to all three types risk.
+The foundation is mainly exposed to interest rate risk and currency risk.